 6. Canadian Olympic team cozy socks

 I often work in stocking feet, so warm socks keep my toes toasty while I write.
 Sure, there are cheaper warm socks around, but some of the proceeds from these socks goes to support the Canadian Paralympic Team.
-(No longer available but check for other items from Hudson’s Bay.)
+(No longer available but Hudson’s Bay almost always has some version of cosy socks.)

 7. Three-in-one tassel charger